Global martingale and pathwise solutions and infinite regularity of invariant measures for a stochastic modified Swift-Hohenberg equation: Introduction

 Now, as presented in \eqref{1.1}, the modified nonlinear terms lack the global Lipschitz continuity or dissipation, and the lack brings new challenges to our discussion.
 Moreover, what we study in this paper is the stochastic MSHE with a general multiplicative noise, which is allowed to be nonlinear.
 In this situation, we will not consider the mild solutions (studied in \cite{LWZ20,WLYJ21,WSD05}), but discuss the weak and strong solutions in the stochastic sense, saying, the martingale and pathwise solutions, correspondingly, and establish their global existence.
 With the unique global pathwise solution in hand, we further explore the existence of ergodic invariant measures for the Markovian semigroup associated with the solution in spaces of high regularity.
-We also turn out that each invariant measure obtained is supported on $\cC^{\8}\cap H$ (defined in Subsection \ref{subs2.1}), the space with infinite regularity, under some appropriate assumption on the diffusion coefficient $\phi$.
+We also turn out that each invariant measure obtained is supported on $\cC^{\8}\cap H$ (defined in Subsection \ref{subs2.1}), which is said to be the infinite regularity of the invariant measure, under some appropriate assumption on the diffusion coefficient $\phi$.
 This means that we have actually proved the conjecture of Glatt-Holtz et al. in our situation.

 Since the equation \eqref{1.1} contains the modified nonlinearity, the existence of martingale and pathwise solutions is far from holding naturally without a detailed argument.
 We initiate our topics by introducing cut-off functions to treat the nonlinear terms, and then apply the Galerkin approximating methods to the cut-off system.
 By this setting, we are prompted to use the unique global existence of solutions (\cite{E13}) for finite-dimensional stochastic differential equation with globally Lipschitz nonlinearity to start our work.